2022 Volkswagen Jetta GLI

 Driving dynamics have been the hallmark of the performance models from Volkswagen.
 We noticed a firmer ride than regular Jetta models, but it felt more solid than harsh.
 In turn, we experienced very good cornering and quick response to evasive maneuvers.
 In Sport mode, these settings get some sharpening up where corners seem to get carved.

-The brakes come from the now-eliminated Golf R. Stopping power is actually pretty good with great pedal feel and solid response to the wheels.
-The steering system is also very good giving us tight turns and a quick response.
+As for the brakes, stopping power is actually pretty good with great pedal feel and solid response to the wheels.
+The steering system is also very good giving us solid turns and a quick response.
 Putting the DCC into Sport does weigh down the steering wheel slightly for better control.

 Story Credits: CarSoup Editors